flakes/mirc_fish_10/README.md

 * To dump a lot of useful debug information, use:

         /fishdebug

+* Ensure that blow.ini is writable by mIRC - if it's not, you will be notified on startup.

 * Known issues are listed at the end of this README.